OZMOPOL/Back-End-Development/README.md

 # Back-End-Development
-This repository contains all materials (source code and documentation) about back-end development for Ozu HALL.
+This repository contains all materials (source code and documentation) used and needed for back-end development of ozMoPol.